This document provides a guide for how documentation is structured in Nexmo Developer.

 - Guides - Provide key concepts in more depth than the overview.

-- Building Blocks - Used as a quick reference of how to so something specific.
+- Code Snippets - Used as a quick reference of how to so something specific.

 - Tutorials - A complete example of how to build something practical.